Billplz/Billplz-for-Minisite/README.md

 *Replace with your values in the single quotes*

-  1. 'APIKEY' => 'Your API Key here'
+  * 'APIKEY' => 'Your API Key here'
-  2. 'COLLECTION' => 'You Collection ID here'
+  * 'COLLECTION' => 'You Collection ID here'
-  3. 'http://www.google.com/' => 'The full URL to your minisite or the full URL to this script subdirectory'
+  * 'http://www.google.com/' => 'The full URL to your minisite or the full URL to this script subdirectory
-  4. 'http://www.google.com/success.html' => 'The full URL to redirect your payee after successful payment'
+  * 'http://www.google.com/success.html' => 'The full URL to redirect your payee after successful payment'
-  5. 'Production' => 'Leave it as Production or change it to Staging if you are using API Key from billplz staging'
+  * 'Production' => 'Leave it as Production or change it to Staging if you are using API Key from billplz staging'

 For integration with Affiliate Pro software: **(Optional)**